Looking for Foreign Language Subtitles? Never Run Out with These 6 Sites

 Subtitling options are usually fairly limited with Amazon.
 You’re most likely to be able to find foreign-language options with English subtitles, though you might find some English-language DVDs with Spanish or French subtitles.

 Children’s movies often have some of the best options.
 For instance, “Moana” on DVD offers audio in English and Spanish and subtitles in English, French and Spanish.
-Sadly, the downloadable version is not as flexible, but you can find some subtitled authentic works like the French film “Amelie” on Prime.

 Your favorite treasure trove of free content just got a little more appealing!